people-art/interstellar/_posts/2025-10-08-welcome-to-interstella.md

 #### Join the Interstella Journey

 Welcome to Interstella!
 This project is open-source on GitHub, and we invite researchers and developers to participate: contribute code, test prompts, or discuss ethical risks (such as misalignment misuse).
-In the future, we will release full papers and interactive demos, traversing the Token Cosmos together to reach AGI's new homeland.
 Stay tuned – the interstellar journey has just begun.